bbauska/W3Cx-5of5/README.md

 function in which it is defined, but it's local to the block of instructions that is defined by an opening brace and a closing brace.

-So, if I try to use this variable here, that is defined in the block, outside of the block but inside of the function, the "a"..., the value of the variable "a" here, will not be the value of the local variable here, because this one does not exist, it's not usable here.
+If I try to use this variable here, that is defined in the block, outside of the block but inside of the function, the "a"..., the value of the variable "a" here, will not be the value of the local variable here, because this one does not exist, it's not usable here.
 It will be